LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: LobsDICE

-We can even show that $\gL_\text{LD} (\blue{w}_{\mu,\nu},\redb{w}_{\mu},\mu, \nu)$ is a convex function of $\mu$ and $\nu$. \begin{restatable}{proposition}{convexitydouble} $\gL_\text{LD} (\blue{w}_{\mu,\nu},\redb{w}_{\mu},\mu, \nu)$ is convex with respect to $\mu$ and $\nu$. \end{restatable}
+We can even show that $\gL (\blue{w}_{\mu,\nu},\redb{w}_{\mu},\mu, \nu)$ is a convex function of $\mu$ and $\nu$. \begin{restatable}{proposition}{convexitydouble} $\gL (\blue{w}_{\mu,\nu},\redb{w}_{\mu},\mu, \nu)$ is convex with respect to $\mu$ and $\nu$. \end{restatable}

-In short, by operating in the space of stationary distributions, offline IfO can, in principle, be resolved by solving a single \emph{convex minimization} problem.
-This is in contrast to the existing IfO algorithms, which typically involve either an adversarial training that optimizes the policy and the discriminator~\citep{torabi2018gaifo,yang2019iddm,kidambi2021mobile} or a nested min-max optimization for the policy and the critic~\citep{ZhuEtal2020opolo}.
+In short, by operating in the space of stationary distributions, offline LfO can, in principle, be resolved by solving a \emph{convex minimization} problem.
+This is in contrast to the existing LfO algorithms, which typically involve either an adversarial training that optimizes the policy and the discriminator~\citep{torabi2018gaifo,yang2019iddm,kidambi2021mobile} or a nested min-max optimization for the policy and the critic~\citep{ZhuEtal2020opolo}.